Temroade-cmd/Temroade-cmd/README.md

 ## 🚀 About Me

 - 🎓 Master’s in Information Systems Engineering
-- 🧠 Interested in AI, Data Science, Backend Systems, and Smart Applications
+- 🧠 Interested in AI, Data Science, Backend Systems, and Intelligent Applications
-- 🔬 Focused on building practical, real-world intelligent systems
+- 🔬 Focused on building real-world AI-powered systems
 - 🌍 Seeking a **Final-Year Internship (PFE) in Europe (France preferred)**

 ---